Places to Celebrate Kansas Day

 Topeka's Kansas Museum of History knows how to party it up for Kansas Day!
 Expecting approximately 1,000 students to visit, the museum's celebration provides a great opportunity for children to learn about Kansas!
 The festivities will run from 9 a.m. until 3 p.m. on Friday, Jan.
-29. With hands-on activities, performances and demonstrations, you won't want to miss it!
-Celebrate our state's 155th birthday by exploring foods in Kansas.
+27. With hands-on activities, performances and demonstrations, you won't want to miss it!
+Celebrate our state's 156th birthday by exploring the rich heritage of Kansas.
 Guests will be able to listen to a storyteller and even talk with Kansans who keep the crafts and skills from our past alive.
 The celebration will also feature fun photo opportunities, so don't forget your camera!
+Admission is free.
 For groups of 10 or more, advance registration is recommended.
 This can be done by email, fax, mail, or by phone at 785-272-8681, extension 415. click here for details.

 Eisenhower Presidential Library and Museum